LIT-Protocol/docs/docs/integrations/storage/irys.md

 -   Outcomes from a smart contract call
 -   Outcomes from an API call

 To ensure anyone can run the code in this repository, it uses the following for access control, allowing anyone with an ETH balance `>=` 0 to decrypt.
-More details on the different types of access control conditions supported by Lit [can be found in their documentation](../../sdk/access-control/intro.md).
+More details on the different types of [access control conditions supported](../../sdk/access-control/intro.md).

 ```ts
 // This defines who can decrypt the data